CartoDB/Windshaft/doc/MapConfig-1.3.0.md

     // Version semantic is specific to the layer type.
     //
     cartocss_version: '1.0.0',

     // OPTIONAL
+    // name of the column containing the geometry
+    // Defaults to 'the_geom_webmercator'
+    geom_column: 'the_geom_webmercator',

+    // OPTIONAL
+    // spatial reference identifier of the geometry column
+    // Defaults to 3857
+    srid: 3857,

+    // OPTIONAL
     // string array, contains tables that SQL uses.
 It used when affected tables can't be